 show that the second branch grows as $e^{+\tilde q^2/4}$: not square-integrable for any real energy $E$.
 No eigenstate of the dual-IHO Hamiltonian belongs to $L^2(\mathbb R)$; no normalizable vacuum exists.
 The KL matrix element is undefined, and one must set $\rho(s)=0$.

 \textbf{Reason 2 (spacelike pole):} The field equation of the $v_s$ sector, $\ddot v_s-\nabla^2v_s-\mu_2^2v_s=0$, gives a propagator pole at

-In the KL integral \eqref{eq:KL} this would require $s=-\mu_2^2<0$, outside the spectral domain $s\geq0$.
-It would correspond to a physical state with imaginary invariant mass, in direct violation of the spectrum condition \eqref{eq:spectrum}.
-This is inadmissible.
-Both reasons independently enforce $\rho(\mu_2^2)=0$.
+In the KL integral \eqref{eq:KL}, this would require $s=-\mu_2^2<0$, outside the spectral domain $s\geq0$.
+It would correspond to a physical state with imaginary invariant mass, in direct violation of the spectrum condition \eqref{eq:spectrum}, a situation which is inadmissible.
+Therefore, both reasons independently enforce $\rho=0$.
 The $\delta(k^2-\mu_2^2)$ piece is absent identically from the propagator, not suppressed by kinematics, not removed by prescription, but absent as a theorem.
 The propagator retains only its dispersive part,

 This is the unique propagator compatible with the KL representation and the Hilbert-space structure of the dual-IHO sector.
-It is not a fakeon projection, not a Lee--Wick contour, and not a Feynman--Wheeler prescription.
+It is not a fakeon projection, not a Lee--Wick contour, and not a Feynman--Wheeler prescription {(See Appendix~\ref{subsec:not_FW_prescription} for more details)}.
 Let us notice that both the Feynman propagator $F=-i/(k^2-\mu_2^2-i\epsilon)$ and the anti-Feynman propagator $\bar F=i/(k^2-\mu_2^2+i\epsilon)$ require $\rho\neq0$ to be defined in the KL representation.
-Here, in the context of dual IHO spin-2 field, $\rho=0$ is consequence of the lack of a normalized ground state and the spacelike nature of the pole.
-One cannot define a vacuum for the dual IHO spin-2 field, this is completely an off-shell degree of freedom participating in the virtual interactions of massless gravitation field of the quadratic gravity.
+Here, in the context of a dual IHO spin-2 field, $\rho=0$ is a consequence of the lack of a normalized ground state and the spacelike nature of the pole.
+One cannot define a vacuum for the dual IHO spin-2 field, this is completely an off-shell degree of freedom participating in the virtual interactions of the massless gravitation field of the quadratic gravity.
 Therefore, the identity $\PV=\frac12(F+\bar F)$ (a distributional identity which is algebraically valid) is physically not possible to define for the dual-IHO spin-2 field.
 This is the precise reason why the objections of~\cite{Anselmi2020,Jacobson1988} about timelike momentum supported PV propagators do not apply to the present case.
 We note that recent work on tachyons \cite{Jodlowski:2026zaw} with PV propagator ignores the subtleties with the KL representation associated with IHO and dual IHO fields.
 Table~\ref{tab:comparison} summarizes the key distinctions.